etemesi254/zune-image/README.md

 The set of codecs aim to have the following features in order of priority

-- Performance: Performance should be almost similar to reference libraries, this means that `zune-jpeg` should easily replace `libjpeg-turbo` without any noticeable speed loss.
+- Performance: Performance should be on par with or better than reference libraries.
+For example, `zune-jpeg` should easily replace `libjpeg-turbo` without any noticeable speed loss.
+- Safety: No `unsafe` code, with the sole exception of SIMD intrinsics which currently require `unsafe`.
-- Safety: All decoders should be fuzz tested and such bugs fixed promptly.
+- Robustness: All decoders should be fuzz tested and found bugs fixed promptly.
 - Ease of use: Consistent API across decoders and encoders.
   Anyone, even your grandma should be able to decode supported formats
-- Fast compile times: No dependencies on huge crates, minimal (relatively well commented) code -
+- Fast compile times: No dependencies on huge crates.
+Minimal and relatively well commented code.

 ## Formats